Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

   > **Note:** When using Azure Bastion, the desktop background image isn't visible.
 Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _ArcBox-Client_ with Azure Bastion.

-- If the _`windowsAdminPassword`_ parameter is not specified during deployment, the password is automatically generated and stored in the Key Vault.
-Select "Password from Azure Key Vault" as the authentication type and use "windowsAdminPassword" as the Azure Key Vault secret name.
+- Select "Password from Azure Key Vault" as the authentication type and use "windowsAdminPassword" as the Azure Key Vault secret name.

   ![Screenshot showing connecting to the VM using Bastion and Key Vault](./bastion_connect_password.png)